 - For Aeroplan bookings, your fare options include Economy (Standard), Economy (Flex), Economy (Latitude), Premium Economy (Lowest), and Premium Economy (Flexible).

-Note that eUpgrades cannot be used on Economy (Basic) fares.
+Note that eUpgrades can’t be used on Economy (Basic) fares.

 The specific letter-based fare code is indicated once you’ve chosen your fare class.
 It can be found by clicking on “Details” after you’ve chosen your fare in the booking process:

-Or, after you’ve made your booking, it is indicated by clicking on “Flight details” in your booking:
+Or, after you’ve made your booking, it’s indicated by clicking on “Flight details” in your booking:

 For a more advanced breakdown of fare codes, you can use a tool like ITA Matrix or speak to a knowledgeable travel agent.

 You can also use Great Circle Mapper to calculate the total distance of your planned flights for free.

 Once you have all of the above information, locate the tier in the chart for your preferred fare, and you’ll find the number of eUpgrades, as well as any add-on fees, needed for your booking.

 An even simpler, albeit clunkier, method is to enable the eUpgrade toggle on the Air Canada website.

 Once you’ve completed your search, click on the “eUpgrades” button at the top of the search results.
 The button looks the same on both cash and Aeroplan searches.